Valerian, Valeriana officinalis L. hero image

 Magical properties

-Magically, it is not surprising that valerian is used to sleep well, but also to strengthen psychic powers, for example during divination.
-Valerian is also used for purification and protection rituals and to maintain or restore calm.
-In addition, it is said that a woman only needs to attach a sprig of valerian to her clothing to get men to follow her around like puppies.
+Not surprisingly, you can magically use valerian to sleep well, but also to strengthen psychic powers, for example during divination.
+In addition, it is used for purification and protection rituals and to maintain or restore calm.

 Botanical description Valerian, Valeriana officinalis L.